toshon-jennings/mercury/README.md

 > **This project is in active development.** Features may change, and some things might break.
 If you run into a problem or have an idea, [open an issue](https://github.com/fathah/hermes-desktop/issues).
 Contributions are welcome!

-Hermes Desktop is a desktop app for installing, configuring, and chatting with [Hermes Agent](https://github.com/NousResearch/hermes-agent) from a native desktop interface.
+Hermes Desktop is a native desktop app for installing, configuring, and chatting with [Hermes Agent](https://github.com/NousResearch/hermes-agent) — a self-improving AI assistant with tool use, multi-platform messaging, and a closed learning loop.

-Instead of asking you to manage the CLI by hand, the app walks through install, provider setup, and day-to-day usage in one place.
-It uses the official Hermes install script, stores Hermes in `~/.hermes`, and gives you a GUI for chat, sessions, profiles, memory, skills, tools, and settings.
+Instead of managing the CLI by hand, the app walks through install, provider setup, and day-to-day usage in one place.
+It uses the official Hermes install script, stores Hermes in `~/.hermes`, and gives you a GUI for chat, sessions, profiles, memory, skills, tools, scheduling, messaging gateways, and more.

 ## Install